kwanyun/AnyMoLe/README.md

 Before start, render frames from 2 sec context motion and target keyframes
 1. Inference video (ICAdapt+inference).
 2. Train Scene-specific joint estimator
-3. Last, Dd Motion video mimicking
+3. Last, Do Motion video mimicking

 Here, Motion video mimicking is a new terminology for adopting character motion from video generation model.